CUSTOM MOULDED INSOLES

 What shoes to get ?

-Hiking shoes are quite robust with rugged soles, suitable for walking over rough terrain, protecting your sole from injuries when stepping on stones, to give you enough grip when walking up- or down hills or simply to avoid the mud to stick under your sole, making you slide and fall.
+Hiking shoes are quite robust with rugged soles, suitable for walking over rough terrain, protecting your sole from injuries when stepping on stones.
+They give you enough grip when walking up or down hills and simply stopping mud from sticking under your sole, making you slide and fall.

-Spend some time bending those soles in store, give the shoes a hard time or they will give you one once you'll be in the nature.
+Spend some time bending those soles in store, give the shoes a hard time or they will give you one.
+Potentially while you’re out in the wilderness!

 Orthotics: One pair is enough!